test-er-8-or/tic-tac-toe/README.md

 ## Thinking in React

 React is all about building reusable components.
 Think of them as our own, bespoke HTML elements.
 What kind of components would we want here?
-Well, we have a game board that consists of nine squares, each of which can hold either an X or an O. So it's seems reasonable that our `App` component would hold a `Board` component, and that our `Board` components would hold nine instances of a `Square` component.
+Well, we have a game board that consists of nine squares, each of which can hold either an X or an O. So it seems reasonable that our `App` component would hold a `Board` component, and that our `Board` components would hold nine instances of a `Square` component.

 We'll start at the top.
 Let's begin by styling our `App` component.
 To do this, we'll create a `StyledApp` component with `styled-components` and we'll use that in our `App` component.